14Si28/fly/intro_2_vehicle_control.md

 To avaiod this process of occilation, we need PID controller where P, I and D stands for Proportional, Integration and differenciation.

 (looks like we have to apply thrust based on the altitude remaining after continiuous integration and differentiation)

+## What need a vehicle to be in the air?
+A vehicle to be in the air, upward thrust equal to the vehicle body weight is not only required to maitain it in the air.
+To maintain the vehicle in the air we need to define aur model whiche needs to manage all the troubles due to air and around senarios.